Queering the Map: Reception

-Queering the Map has received press coverage through media outlets based in Australia, Brazil, Canada, the Czech Republic, France, Spain, Switzerland, the UK and the U.S., including Autostraddle, CBC Arts, CityNews, Condé Nast Traveler, Fugues, Numerama, Paper, rabble.ca, The McGill Daily, The Skinny, VICE and VOGUE.
+Queering the Map has received press coverage through media outlets based in Australia, Brazil, Canada, the Czech Republic, France, Spain, Switzerland, the UK and the U.S., including Autostraddle, CBC Arts, CityNews, Condé Nast Traveler, Fugues, Numerama, Paper, rabble.ca, The McGill Daily, The Skinny, VICE, and VOGUE.

+In 2023, in the midst of the Gaza war, it was reported that several pins had been dropped onto the Gaza Strip purportedly containing regretful messages from LGBTQ people living within the enclave.
+Several of these messages, which included individuals whose partners had died in airstrikes, as well as messages of solidarity towards LGBTQ Palestinians, went viral on social media.

 Accolades

 In 2018, Queering the Map received an honorary mention at the Prix Ars Electronica and was longlisted for the Kantar Information is Beautiful Awards and the Lumen Prize for Digital Art.

 Context

-Queering the map is becoming widely known in the design field and is part of a larger 'queer turn' in design seen in work by designers and design researchers like Ece Canli, Emeline Brulé, Luiza Prado de O. Martins and Tiphaine Kazi-Tani.
-Their work is radical, critical, chaotic and deconstructive.
+Queering The Map is becoming widely known in the design field and is part of a larger 'queer turn' in design seen in work by designers and design researchers like Ece Canli, Emeline Brulé, Luiza Prado de O. Martins and Tiphaine Kazi-Tani, which has been described as "radical, chaotic and deconstructive."